 Most private facilities provide private rooms that allow you the needed privacy.

 Those with private insurance are highly likely to experience inequalities in treatments.
-Insurance companies and healthcare providers tend to care more about their needs above the patient.
+Insurance companies and healthcare providers tend to care more about their needs rather than the patient.
 Those who pay more get preferential treatment.

 The main concern in private insurance is the higher costs.
 You will pay more for individual health insurance plans and facilities as compared to publicly provided ones.

-Most of the private health insurance plans are limiting as they don’t cover all conditions.
+Most private health insurance plans are limited as they don’t cover all conditions.
 While you might have an exhaustive cover, at times, you have to forfeit some states to fit your budget.

 Some private insurance policies cover only up to 80% of the expenses.
 This requires you to be prepared for out-of-pocket costs which can be costly.